Australia’s Labor Party wins enough seats to govern alone

 With about 80% of the vote counted, the Australian Broadcasting Corp. projected Labor will win at least 76 of the 150 House seats, the minimum required to form a majority government.
 Two seats remained too close to call.
 Labor will need to provide a Speaker, which will reduce their voting ranks by one, although the Speaker also gets the casting vote in the case of a tie.

-Albanese defeated former conservative Prime Minister Scott Morrison in the May 21 election.
+Albanese’s party defeated the conservative coalition led by Prime Minister Scott Morrison in the May 21 election.

-He was sworn in last week when it became clear he had the numbers to govern, either with or without a majority.
-He flew to Tokyo for a summit with U.S. President Joe Biden, Japanese Prime Minister Fumio Kishida and Indian Prime Minister Narendra Modi.
+Albanese was sworn in last week when it became clear he had the numbers to govern, with or without a majority.
+He flew to Tokyo for a summit with President Joe Biden, Japanese Prime Minister Fumio Kishida and Indian Prime Minister Narendra Modi.

 Albanese got a standing ovation when he addressed his Labor caucus Tuesday.
 He outlined his agenda for the rest of the year and announced the new parliament will open on July 26.